tomalrussell/nismod_teaching_kit/docs/lecture_13/Lecture_13.3.md

----
-title: Mini-Lecture 13.3 - Changes in infrastructure dependencies
+# Mini-Lecture 13.3 - Changes in infrastructure dependencies
-keywords:
--   Society
--   Feedbacks
--   Planning decisions
-authors:
--   Jasper Verschuur
----

 In this lecture, we will look at three additional critical factors that determine the need and success of future infrastructure provision.
 These